How To Apply to the College

 - If your application is ready for review.

-4. Can I fax or send a scanned copy of my application package?
+4. Can I send a scanned copy of my application package to the College?

 The following documents MUST be originals:

-- University Transcripts (sent in a sealed envelope),
+- University Transcripts (send in a sealed envelope),

 - Academic Credential Assessment